-LN 2015 is a performance-based policy that sets high level objectives, design principles and requirements to address both strategic and operational aspects of structure planning and subdivision.
-It is based on six interrelated design elements, one of
+Liveable Neighbourhoods 2015 is a performance-based policy that sets high level objectives, design principles and requirements to address both strategic and operational aspects of structure planning and subdivision.
+It is based on six interrelated design

-these being Element 5 Public Open Space.
-All of the remaining design elements, however, have a relationship with public open space and also need to be considered (Community Design, Movement Network, Activity Centres, Lot Design and Education).
+elements, one of these being Element 5 Public Open Space.
+All of the remaining design elements, however, have a relationship with public open space and also need to be considered (community design, movement network, activity centres, lot design and

-One of the principal objectives of LN 2015 is to:
+One of the principal objectives of Liveable Neighbourhoods 2015 is to:

 Plan for public open space that meets the recreational, social and health needs of existing and future communities.

-A balance between native vegetation retention and for water sensitive urban design is advocated alongside the provision of functional POS for sport, nature and recreation.
+A balance between native vegetation retention and for water sensitive urban design is advocated alongside the provision of functional public open space for sport, nature and recreation.

-The use of smaller parks close to or within centres and locating larger parks nearer to the edges of neighbourhoods via a POS network is advocated to maximise use and access by local residents and the wider community.
+The use of smaller parks close to or within centres and locating larger parks nearer to the edges of neighbourhoods via a public open space network is advocated to maximise use and access by local residents and the wider community.

-A POS schedule, function schedule and plan are required with structure plans and subdivision applications, to demonstrate POS provision.
-See LN for further information including POS contribution within ‘mixed use’ zones, POS contribution
+A public open space schedule, function schedule and plan are required with structure plans and subdivision applications, to demonstrate public open space provision.
+See LN for further information including public open space contribution within ‘mixed

-in regional areas, matters relating to transfer of land and use of cash-in-lieu funds, situations where credit can and cannot be given in calculation of the 10% gross subdivisible area and matter relating to restricted use POS.
+use’ zones, public open space contribution in regional areas, matters relating to transfer of land and use of cash-in-lieu funds, situations where credit can and cannot be given in calculation of the 10% gross subdivisible area and matter relating

-Element 6 of LN 2015 relates to education.
+Element 6 of Liveable Neighbourhoods 2015 relates to education.
 Shared ovals with school sites are encouraged to improve land efficiency and allow the reduction of school site area, subject to certain criteria.

-Where a school site is co-located with public open space, LN 2015 states that the public open space is to be designed and managed to enable use by the school and the public outside of school hours.
-The essential facilities for the functioning of
+Where a school site is co-located with public open space, Liveable Neighbourhoods 2015 states that the public open space is to be designed and managed to enable use by the school and the public outside of school hours.
+The essential facilities for the

-Recently revised as part of the WAPC’s Planning Makes it Happen Phase one planning reform initiatives, the Structure Plan Preparation Guidelines (the Guidelines) provide guidance in the preparation and assessment of structure plans
+Recently revised as part of the Western Australian Planning Commission's Planning Makes it Happen Phase one planning reform initiatives, the Structure Plan Preparation Guidelines provide guidance in the preparation and assessment of structure

 Structure plans provide a framework for the coordinated provision and arrangement of future land use, subdivision and development including the provision of transport networks; public open space; utility and service networks; urban water management; development